Innovation Studies

 This working paper is now published as:

-Laurens K. Hessels, Harro van
+Laurens K. Hessels,

-Lente and Ruud E.H.M.
-Smits (2009),
+Harro van Lente and Ruud E.H.M.
+Smits (2009), In search of

-In search of relevance: the changing contract between science and society, Science and Public Policy, 36 (5), pp.
+relevance: the changing contract between science and society, Science and Public Policy, 36 (5), pp.

 387-341

-Frank van Rijnsoever and Carolina
+Frank van Rijnsoever and Carolina Castaldi

 Alexander Peine

-industrial dynamics
+consumption and industrial dynamics

-This paper reviews three strands of the innovation literature that
+three strands of the innovation literature that have presented innovation as a

-have presented innovation as a distributed process that combines knowledge of
+distributed process that combines knowledge of users, designers and

-users, designers and manufacturers: user innovations, Science and Technology
+manufacturers: user innovations, Science and Technology Studies (STS), and the

-Studies (STS), and the study of consumption.
-These literatures have explored
+study of consumption.
+These literatures have explored different aspects of the

-different aspects of the micro-processes through which use and design are
+micro-processes through which use and design are locally aligned.
+This paper

-locally aligned.
-This paper pulls together insights from these literatures, and
+pulls together insights from these literatures, and identifies an important

-identifies an important gap: the connections between the local alignment of use
+gap: the connections between the local alignment of use and design and the

-and design and the macro dynamics of industrial and technological change.
-The
+macro dynamics of industrial and technological change.
+The paper then calls for

-paper then calls for an analysis of the social processes that link the dynamics
+an analysis of the social processes that link the dynamics of the use

-with the technical knowledge bases of industries.
+technical knowledge bases of industries.
 It concludes with a number of

 propositions towards an integrated framework of use, consumption and industrial